 null

-The most common use of this data type is when you want to declare that some function does not return any value.
-There is no real world example why someone might want to null
+The most common use of this data type is to indicate that a function does not return a value.
+Currently, there is no practical real-world scenario where using a null literal is necessary, as it serves no functional purpose at this time.

 Array